mvolkmann/blog/src/swift.md

 Errors in that occur in Swift code are described by objects that implement the `Error` protocol.
+A protocol is like an interface in other programming languages.
+These are described in detail later in the "Protocol" section.
-This is merely a marker protocol, not requiring any properties or methods.
+The `Error` protocol is merely a marker protocol, not requiring any properties or methods.
 Often errors are described by an `enum` that implements the `Error` protocol.
 Each `enum` `case` represents a variation of the error